ChessMax/awesome-programming-languages/README.md

 - [MetaLang 99](https://github.com/Hirrolot/metalang99) - A functional language for C99 preprocessor metaprogramming.
 - [MiniLisp](https://github.com/rui314/minilisp) - A readable lisp in less than 1k lines of C.
 - [Minsk](https://github.com/terrajobst/minsk) - Minsk, a handwritten compiler in C#.
 It illustrates basic concepts of compiler construction and how one can tool the language inside of an IDE by exposing APIs for parsing and type checking.
+- [Mond](https://github.com/Rohansi/Mond) - A scripting language for .NET Core.
+You can try it in a browser [here](https://rohbot.net/mond/).
 - [Mun](https://github.com/mun-lang/mun) - A programming language empowering creation through iteration.
 # N (5):
 - [Neut](https://github.com/u2zv1wx/neut) - A dependently-typed programming language with compile-time malloc/free determination.